xilin-tian/Xilin-Tian/README.md

 ### Hi there 👋

-My name is Xilin Tian and I am a Junior student majoring in Math with a concentration in Data Science in UC Irvine.
+My name is Xilin Tian and I am a Junior student majoring in Math with a concentration in Data Science at UC Irvine.

 <!--
 **xilin-tian/Xilin-Tian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.